 - Phone: 440-548-5521

+Medina, Ohio’s A Bi-Cycling Dandy Excuse For Getting Hibernated In January!
+(ABCDEFGHIJ!)
 This is a free bike ride of 3, 24, or 12 miles on New Year’s Day – despite the weather.
 A map is provided, but NO other services are provided.
 NO sag wagon, NO snack stops, NO closed course, NO first aid cars, NO food.
 Get the idea?
 Then come prepared!
 The route does go through a couple of cities where food may be purchased if you need it.
-Optional personalized participation certificates are available at the end of the ride for 25 cents.
-Donations up to 50 cents are cheerfully accepted for this ride.

 - When: January 1 – February 14